apache/security-site/content/projects/dolphinscheduler/_index.md

 ### Affected

+* Apache DolphinScheduler from 3.0 through 3.0.1
-* Apache DolphinScheduler versions 3.0 including 3.0.13.1 including 3.1.0
+* Apache DolphinScheduler from 3.1 through 3.1.0

 ### Description